 “Pietro Fiorentini, our customer since 2005, is an Italian excellence with a strong green drive thanks to the development of technologies related to the energy transition and an international presence of primary standing in the sector.
 SACE’s mission is to support the competitiveness of Made in Italy in the world – declared Mario Bruni, SACE Mid Corporate Manager – and this first operation with the Uzbek sovereign guarantee once again proves our commitment to supporting the growth plans of Italian companies.
 I am confident it will open the doors to future collaborations with one of the few countries in the world growing economically in 2020 and that has launched an ambitious reform plan by improving its business climate.”

-“For Pietro Fiorentini, this is a very challenging project that requires a deal of effort in terms of volumes and realization times – said Cristiano Nardi, Executive President of the Pietro Fiorentini Group – However, it will be undoubtedly a source of great satisfaction and pride.
+“For Pietro Fiorentini, this is a very challenging project that requires a deal of effort in terms of volumes and realisation times – said Cristiano Nardi, Executive President of the Pietro Fiorentini Group – However, it will be undoubtedly a source of great satisfaction and pride.
 The financial support for the project by SACE and Intesa Sanpaolo is the extraordinary culmination of an all-Italian success, without forgetting the contribution of our subsidiary Terranova, which provided the IT platform for the management of the entire meter fleet. ”

 “Pietro Fiorentini is an extraordinary example of industrial excellence able to innovate and seize the opportunities linked to the energy transition and international growth – said Michele Sorrentino, Head of Network Italy of the IMI Corporate & Investment Banking Division of Intesa Sanpaolo – The operation confirms the dynamism of Italian manufacturing companies and their strong export vocation.
 Our Group has always been committed to supporting companies in their development plans both domestically and on foreign markets, encouraging their growth and encouraging the birth of national champions.”